usarscotus/legal-directory/_frcp/rule_23.md

 ---
 layout: rule
-title: "Rule 23.
-Class Actions"
+title: Rule 23.
+Class Actions
 permalink: /frcp/rule_23/
 order: 23
+chapter: Title IV.
+Parties
 ---

 (a) Prerequisites.
 One or more members of a class may sue or be sued as representative parties on behalf of all members only if: